-Dr. John Sowers is President and Co-Founder of The Mentoring Project, which he incorporated in 2009, to rewrite the fatherless story through mentoring.
-His past experiences include: directing an inner-city homeless shelter, teaching as a university professor, speaking in federal prisons and developing international cities for Dr. Billy Graham.
+Dr. John Sowers is Co-Founder of The Mentoring Project, which he incorporated in 2009 at the invitation of author Donald Miller.
+John's past experiences include: directing an inner-city homeless shelter, teaching as a university professor, speaking in federal prisons and developing international cities for Dr. Billy Graham.
 John directed multi-cultural initiatives for Dr. Graham in both Los Angeles and New York, working with over twenty different language groups in both cities.

-Bruce Doane serves as Mentor Site Coordinator for The Mentoring Project, overseeing and supporting mentors recruited and trained by TMProject for Police Gang Prevention mentoring.
+Bruce Doane serves as Program Director for The Mentoring Project, overseeing and supporting mentors recruited and trained by TMProject for Police Gang Prevention mentoring.
 Bruce also directs and participates in TMProject Mentor Moments and engages in other content development and programming support.
 In his spare time, Bruce enjoys reading, writing, cycling, hiking, campfires and most anything outdoors.
-Bruce is married and lives in Oklahoma City.
+Bruce is married and lives in OKC.

 Donald Miller is the founder of The Mentoring Project and Storyline, an organization that helps people live better stories.
 Since 2009, Don has worked with his Storyline and StoryBrand team full-time.
 Don is still a fierce advocate for mentoring and headlines The Mentoring Project's yearly Father's Day fundraiser - Don't Buy the Tie.